No. 22 Auburn routs 8th-ranked Tennessee 84-64 for SEC title

 NASHVILLE, Tenn.
+(AP) — The Auburn Tigers are taking home their first Southeastern Conference Tournament championship since 1985 and aren’t satisfied.

-(AP) — Bryce Brown scored 19 points in the first half, and the Auburn Tigers won their first Southeastern Conference Tournament championship since 1985 by routing eighth-ranked Tennessee 84-64 on Sunday.
+Bryce Brown scored 19 points, and Auburn won the SEC Tournament title by routing eighth-ranked Tennessee 84-64 on Sunday.

+“We still have a lot more to prove, a lot more to accomplish as a team,” said Brown, a senior guard who hadn’t won an SEC Tournament game before this week.

-No. 22 Auburn (26-9) hadn’t played in this game since 2000, and the fifth-seeded Tigers won their fourth game in as many days to capture only the second SEC Tournament title in program history.
+No. 22 Auburn (26-9) hadn’t even played for the title since 2000, and the fifth-seeded Tigers won their fourth game in as many days to capture only the second SEC Tournament championship in program history.
 The Tigers now have won eight straight and 10 of their last 11 heading into the NCAA Tournament.

 Better yet, Auburn and coach Bruce Pearl have become the nemesis to his old program, beating Tennessee three straight times.
 Auburn ruined Tennessee’s hopes of winning back-to-back SEC regular-season titles for the first time with an 84-80 win to wrap up the season a week ago, and the Tigers also are the last team to beat Tennessee in Knoxville.